Joe-FP/JavaProject_SGNN/README.md

 Given more time I would:

- -  Add a homepage with a login for the admin
+ -  Add a homepage with a login for the admin.
- -  Allow files to be chosen from any location as opposed to a local location (when creating a new article)
+ -  Allow files to be chosen from any location as opposed to a local location (when creating a new article).
- -  Tidy up the CSS (input text boxes, sizing etc.)
+ -  Tidy up the CSS (input text boxes, sizing etc.).
- -  Also started working on a method of randomly generating articles which I would like to finish
+ -  Also started working on a method of randomly generating articles which I would like to finish.

  Project brief below: